pytest-dev/pytest-xdist/README.rst

     py.test -n NUM

-Especially for longer running tests or tests requiring a lot of IO this can lead to considerable speed ups.
+Especially for longer running tests or tests requiring a lot of I/O this can lead to considerable speed ups.
 This option can also be set to ``auto`` for automatic detection of the number of CPUs.

 If a test crashes the interpreter, pytest-xdist will automatically restart that slave and report the failure as usual.
 You can use the ``--max-slave-restart`` option to limit the number of slaves that can be restarted, or disable restarting altogether using ``--max-slave-restart=0``.

+By default, the ``-n`` option will send pending tests to any worker that is available, without any guaranteed order, but you can control this with these options:

+* ``--dist=loadscope``: tests will be grouped by **module** for *test functions* and by **class** for *test methods*, then each group will be sent to an available worker, guaranteeing that all tests in a group run in the same process.
+This can be useful if you have expensive module-level or class-level fixtures.
+Currently the groupings can't be customized, with grouping by class takes priority over grouping by module.
+  This feature was added in version ``1.19``.

+* ``--dist=loadfile``: tests will be grouped by file name, and then will be sent to an available worker, guaranteeing that all tests in a group run in the same worker.
+This feature was added in version ``1.21``.

 Running tests in a Python subprocess